SpaceView/SpaceCapture/Readme.md

-These software tools are also available at SpaceSoftwares.com, but that website cost me lots of money and without any support I was unable to maintain it now!
+These software tools are also available at SpaceSoftwares.com, but that website cost me lots of money and I was unable to maintain it now!
 Thus I backuped all tools here!

 All tools are free, without any advertisements or info collect function.
 You even don't need to install or uninstall.
 Extract to your disk then you can use it.
 Delete it at any moment if you don't like.